raspberrypilearning/looping-sprites/en/step_7.md

 Remind yourself what you have learned:

 --- task ---
-I can use rotation styles to change how my sprite rotates
+My  project uses rotation styles to change how my sprite rotates
 --- /task ---
 --- task ---
 I can modify a costume in the paint editor